- Course Number:

 - Workplace behaviors.

-- Classroom activities.
+- Classroom activities and assignments.

 Course Content (Themes, Concepts, Issues and Skills)

-- Learn the job-success/soft skills necessary for employment retention.
+- Job-success/soft skills necessary for employment retention.

 - Understand the importance of professionalism, positive attitude and work ethics.